porteron/http-archive-parser/README.md

 `FIRST_CHAR_MIN_LEN` and `FIRST_CHAR_MAX_LEN` values are most sensitive.
 The smaller the `FIRST_CHAR_MIN_LEN` the more strings the parser will consider in the file.
 You should probably always have this value greater than 6 or 7.
 Most unique identifiers are greater than 7 so go ahead and set it higher if that is what you are looking for.

-### How it works

-`POST to {SERVER_HOST}/collection-event/parse`
-   - There are two supported ways to pass your file to the parser
-      1. Send the entire raw HAR contents in the request body
-      2. Send the name of the HAR file stored in S3

 #### Below are the supported config values
 ```js
 {